goravel/docs/README.md

 Goravel is a web application framework with complete functions and good scalability.
 As a starting scaffolding to help Gophper quickly build their own applications.

+The framework style is consistent with [Laravel](https://github.com/laravel/laravel), let PHPer don't need to learn a new framework, but also happy to play around Golang!
+Tribute Laravel!

+Welcome star, PR and issues！

 ## Main Function

 - [x] Config